tecnologer/warthunder-commander/README.en.md

 and contested capture zones.
 Every 30 seconds it also calls an LLM (Groq or Anthropic) to deliver a one-line tactical situation report over voice.

-## Features

-- **Flank detection** — warns when an enemy closes within 15% of the map width at an angle greater than 90° from your heading (Critical priority).
-- **Enemy spotted** — announces new enemies by unit type, count, and movement direction.
-Groups detections within a 1-second window into a single alert.
-- **Zone pressure** — fires when a capture zone is contested and an enemy is within 8% of map width of it.
-- **AI commander** — every 30 seconds a Groq or Anthropic LLM reads the last 30-second battlefield summary and speaks a short tactical report (≤15 words).
-  Three commander modes: `warning` (situational alerts), `orders` (direct tactical commands), or `suggestions` (soft recommendations).
-- **Game-mode awareness** — Arcade shows all enemies; Realistic only shows enemies actively spotted by a nearby ally; Simulator suppresses all enemy alerts.
-- **Enemy tracking** — tracks enemies and squad members across frames by proximity, with 30-second (60-second for close contacts) retention.
-Avoids re-alerting on the same ongoing threat within a 30-second silence window.
-- **Notification filter** — configurable `min_priority` silences low-priority
-  alerts (e.g. `min_priority = 3` delivers only Critical and Commander reports).
-- **Bilingual** — full English and Spanish support for all alerts, commander voice, and LLM responses.
-- **Pluggable TTS** — Google Translate (free, no key), Kokoro (local OpenAI-compatible API), or CAMB.AI.
-- **Audio cache** — synthesised MP3s are cached in `/tmp/wt-tts/` and reused for
-  identical strings.
-- **Silent when idle** — when the game is not running the loop skips silently with no log spam.

-## Requirements

-- Go 1.21+
-- `mplayer` or `mpv` installed and on `$PATH`
-- War Thunder running (the local API is only active in-game)
-- For Groq commander: `GROQ_API_KEY` environment variable
-- For Anthropic commander: `ANTHROPIC_API_KEY` environment variable
-- For CAMB.AI TTS: `CAMB_API_KEY` environment variable
-- For Kokoro TTS: a local Kokoro server at `http://localhost:8880` (or any OpenAI-compatible `/v1/audio/speech` endpoint)

 ## Installation

 ### Recommended: setup wizard